bitcoin/bitcoin/doc/developer-notes.md

   - *Rationale*: Shorter and simpler header files are easier to read, and reduce compile time

+- Every `.cpp` and `.h` file should `#include` every header file it directly uses classes, functions or other definitions from, even if those headers are already included indirectly through other headers.
+One exception is that a `.cpp` file does not need to re-include the includes already included in its corresponding `.h` file.

+  - *Rationale*: Excluding headers because they are already indirectly included results in compilation failures when those indirect dependencies change.
+Furthermore, it obscures what the real code dependencies are.

 - Don't import anything into the global namespace (`using namespace ...`).
 Use fully specified types such as `std::string`.